moacode/craft-commerce-xero/README.md

 ### Rounding
 Due to how different systems calculate rounding if for whatever reason the order total is different to what Xero calculates, an additional line item to account for rounding is added in Xero.
 Please ensure you have this account code selected under settings.

-> More detailed documentation to coming soon.
+> More detailed documentation coming soon

 ## Feature requests 🙏
 As this plugin is still in active development now is a good time to suggest new features.
 Feel free to contact me via email or create a GitHub issue.